-Freeholder WELL STREET, HACKNEY LONDON E9 6RG LICENSING, HACKNEY SERVICE CENTRE, 1, HILLMAN STREET, LONDON E8 1DY 08 May 2019

-Dear Sir/Madam, re: NOTICE OF APPLICATION FOR PREMISES LICENCE - 263 WELL STREET, HACKNEY, LONDON E5 6RG

-We take this opportunity to object to the granting of a licence to supply alcohol to the above premises.

-We are a young family, with two young children, who live the case of the reasons detailed below.
+Freeholder WELL STREET, HACKNEY LONDON E9 6RG LICENSING, HACKNEY SERVICE CENTRE, 1, HILLMAN STREET, LONDON E8 1DY 08 May 2019 Dear Sir/Madam, re: NOTICE OF APPLICATION FOR PREMISES LICENCE - 263 WELL STREET, HACKNEY, LONDON E5 6RG We take this opportunity to object to the granting of a licence to supply alcohol to the above premises.
+We are a young family, with two young children, who live to this café and the inclusion of on-premises alcohol consumption will be detrimental to us living there for the reasons detailed below.
 The basis for this opposition is that granting a licence for these premises will not promote the licensing objectives, particularly public nuisance, the prevention of crime, disorder and antisocial behaviour.
 The application proposes that alcohol will be sold for consumption off the premises between 10:00am and 11.00pm, Monday to Sunday and to midnight on Fridays and Saturdays.
 Public Nuisance